Hapaxia/SfmlTextAline/README.md

 You now use just the shortcut class name Aline instead of its full name SfmlTextAline.
 If you would like to cancel the shortcut from being created, define SFMLTEXTALINE_NO_CLASS_SHORTCUT before including the class.

 The alignment enum class has been renamed to make it more convenient.
-It is now just Align instead of LineAlignment.
+It is now just Alignment instead of LineAlignment.

-So, you can access the alignment enum class by simply using it like this: `Aline::Align::Center`.
+So, you can access the alignment enum class by simply using it like this: `Aline::Alignment::Center`.